Different between console.dir vs console.log in javascript

 How to Print Object with key and values data in javascript

-The object can be printed using the log
+An object can be printed using the console log

 and dir

-functions and the result are the same as seen in the below example.
+functions, and the results are the same, as seen in the example below.

 let myobject = { id: "1", name: "TOM" };